 It varies on how you want that to look, but there’s nothing wrong with both ways of holding it.
 But since the plant can thrive out of the water with its leaves.
 It is best to hold the leaves out.

-Will it transfer toxic stuff in water?
+Will it transfer toxic stuff into the water?

 There are many other kinds of bamboos that are not good for fish tanks.
 So make sure you just buy lucky bamboo Dracaena Sanderiana .